nestjs/throttler/README.md

 Interface to define the methods to handle the details when it comes to keeping track of the requests.

-Currently the key is seen as an `MD5` hash of the `IP` the `ClassName` and the `MethodName`, to ensure that no unsafe characters are used and to ensure that the package works for contexts that don't have explicit routes (like Websockets and GraphQL).
+Currently the key is seen as an `MD5` hash of the `IP`, the `ClassName`, the `MethodName` and `TimeUnit` to ensure that no unsafe characters are used and to ensure that the package works for contexts that don't have explicit routes (like Websockets and GraphQL).